jillusc/QUIZ/README documentation/README.md

 * A method by which scores are calculated as a percentage would be preferable
 * More control over username would be useful, e.g. not accepting a conflicting name
 * More sets of questions can be easily added; they could also be categorised (music, history, food & drink, etc.)
-* The answer options could also be shuffled before being presented to the player for a more interesting return experience
+* The answer options could also be shuffled before being presented to the player for a more interesting/less predictable return experience

 ### Style
-* A plain and uncluttered aesthetic was intended: this instills a sense of seriousness and may aid the user's mental clarity
+* A plain and uncluttered aesthetic was intended: this instills a sense of seriousness and calm, and may aid the user's mental clarity
 * A nice, clean black background was added to the page and the terminal centred for visual effect
 * Contrasting gold text was used for the title
 * The title's font was imported from Google Fonts and was selected to uphold the feel of raw, 'terminal' text, being reminiscent of symbols